pandallel/quilt/memory-bank/activeContext.md

    - DiscoveryActor that wraps the scanner in the actor interface
    - DiscoveryConfig for scanner parameters
    - Support for excluding patterns and hidden files
+   - Event publishing for discovered materials

 ## Recent Changes

-1. **Event Bus Implementation**:

-   - Implemented EventBus using tokio::sync::broadcast channels
-   - Created event types for MaterialDiscovered and System events
+1. **Registry Integration**:

+   - Fully transitioned from MaterialRepository to MaterialRegistry in all actors
+   - Updated DiscoveryActor to work with the Registry
+   - Enhanced QuiltOrchestrator to initialize and manage the Registry
-   - Added error handling and logging for event operations
+   - Improved test coverage for Registry operations

+2. **Event System Enhancements**:

-   - Implemented comprehensive tests for event bus functionality
+   - Implemented event monitoring in QuiltOrchestrator

-2. **Material Registry Creation**:

-   - Created MaterialRegistry to coordinate state and events
-   - Integrated registry with the existing repository system
-   - Implemented event publishing for material operations
+   - Changed event logging from info to debug level for better production usage
-   - Added tests verifying registry and event bus integration

-3. **Architecture Updates**:
-   - Removed the old channels implementation in favor of the Event Bus
-   - Updated the lib.rs exports to include the new event types
+   - Added proper subscriber setup in the test environment
+   - Improved error handling in event-related error cases

+3. **Code Quality Improvements**:
+   - Enhanced error message extraction in DiscoveryActor debug logging
+   - Simplified test code for better readability and maintainability
-   - Enhanced error handling throughout the system
+   - Improved pattern matching for error handling
-   - Improved documentation reflecting the event-driven architecture
+   - Updated documentation to reflect architectural changes

 ## Active Decisions and Considerations